Immunizations Required Under Tennessee State Law

 - Students who graduated from public or private Tennessee high school between May 1999 and May 2016 are required to provide proof of receipt after the date of their graduation of the second dose of Varicella vaccination if attending full-time (Varicella)

-- Students that are pregnant, nursing or if less than 30 days between the first and second dose of vaccine.
-Students that have just received their first dose of MMR or the Varicella vaccines and are required to wait 30 days between vaccinations must wait until specific waiver periods before a waiver will be granted.
+- Student who are pregnant, nursing or if less than 30 days between the first and second dose of vaccine.
+Student who have just received their first dose of MMR or the Varicella vaccines and are required to wait 30 days between vaccinations must wait until specific waiver periods before a waiver will be granted.